 License will become invalid after changing the default domain and will cause downtime until the license has been updated with the new domain.

-You can have trouble reaching a zone if a zone certificate expires and HTST is enabled, please refer to your browser documentation how to remove the HSTS state in the browser for the zone domain.
+You can have trouble reaching a zone if a zone certificate expires and HTST is enabled.
+Consult your browser documentation to learn how to remove the HSTS state in the browser for the zone domain.

-You are only able to select a certificate that contains a private certificate.
+You can select only a certificate that contains a private key.
 While not necessarily, it is best practice to only use certificates which have the full certificate chain imported.
 By default, HTTP.sys (part of the Windows OS) allows usage of insecure/obsolete protocols, ciphers, key exchange algorithms and hashes for maximum compatibility.
 As this allows a wide range of browsers to interact with the webserver, it also opens potential opportunities for TLS attacks.
-For hardening the TLS security, please see: TLS Hardening.
+For hardening the TLS security, see: TLS Hardening.

-The ACME client uses a certificate itself for authenticating against a provider, this certificate can be found under Management / Certificates after the first certificate has been requested.
+The ACME client uses a certificate itself for authenticating against a provider, this certificate can be found under Manage > System > Certificates after the first certificate has been requested.
 The requested certificates including the chain are stored at the same place.

 Requirements for ACME usage

 The provider will check if the zone name belongs to the requester.
-For this check to be successfully completed, the following must be in order:
+For this check to be successfully completed, the following requirements must be met:

 - The DNS name of the domain must be resolvable on the internet to the Liquit environment

 - The Liquit environment must be accessible over port 80 from the internet.